ConSol-Monitoring/omd-consol-de/content/en/docs/plugins/notificationforwarder/_index.md

                         --eventopt HOSTNAME='$HOSTNAME$' \
 ```

-What's missing here is *\-\-formatter myownpayload*, where you call a formatter specifically written for the payload format your api wants.
+What's missing here is *--formatter myownpayload*, where you call a formatter specifically written for the payload format your api wants.

 #### Demo setup